V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

     Printer Skew calibration is highly recommended, [Vector3D](https://vector3d.shop/products/calilantern-calibration){:target="balnk"}, makes a wonderful tool.
 Skew calibration is enough size calibration should not be needed.

-!!! warning
-    Cura based slicers seem to work a little different.
-Make sure the parts are aligned on your bad as they appear in the Printables thumbnails.
-Bridging also seems to be a bit of an issue for some of the internal overhangs.
-It is best to check the "Dust Skirt" and "YZ_Plate" internal features after slicing to be certain the bridges are bridging the short way, not the long way.
-    Repetier\PrusaSlicer based slicers have been tested to work as expected.

 |QTY |File Name                   |Infill |Comment                              |Link                                     |
 |----|----------------------------|-------|-------------------------------------|-----------------------------------------|